Hutsuls: Crafts

+Music

+Hutsuls use unique musical instruments, including the "trembita" (trâmbiţa), a type of alpenhorn, as well multiple varieties of the fife, or sopilka, that are used to create unique folk melodies and rhythms.
+Also frequently used are the duda (bagpipe), the drymba (Jew's harp), and the tsymbaly (hammered dulcimer).

+Architecture

+Hutsul architecture preserves traits and forms unique for the region.
+Hutsul settlements tend to be dispersed across large areas, with permanent residences (grazhda) being constructed at elevations of up to 1,700 meters above sea level.
+Such residences were built as fortified locations protected from wild animals and equipped against enemy attacks.
+In some cases several generations of one family could live in a grazhda.
+Many Hutsul buildings have a seasonal nature, being used for accommodation of herdsmen during the pasturing season.
+Hutsuls are also known for thir intricate wooden churches, such as the ones in Kryvorivnia, Vorokhta and Yasinia.

+Cultural influence

-The Hutsuls served as an inspiration for many artists, such as writers Ivan Franko, Lesya Ukrainka, Mykhailo Kotsiubynsky, Vasyl Stefanyk, Marko Cheremshyna, Mihail Sadoveanu and Stanisław Vincenz, and painters such as Kazimierz Sichulski and Teodor Axentowicz—famous for his portraits and subtle scenes of Hutsul life—and Halyna Zubchenko.
+The Hutsuls served as an inspiration for many artists, such as writers Ivan Franko, Lesya Ukrainka, Mykhailo Kotsiubynsky, Vasyl Stefanyk, Marko Cheremshyna, Mihail Sadoveanu and Stanisław Vincenz, and painters such as Kazimierz Sichulski and Teodor Axentowicz—noted for his portraits and subtle scenes of Hutsul life—and Halyna Zubchenko.
+In 1911 an amateur Hutsul theatre was organized by Hnat Khotkevych, with Les Kurbas later serving as its director.
 Sergei Parajanov's 1965 film Shadows of Forgotten Ancestors (Тіні забутих предків), which is based on the book by Mykhailo Kotsiubynsky, portrays scenes of traditional Hutsul life.
 Composer Ludmila Anatolievna Yaroshevskaya composed a work for piano based on Hutsul folk music (Fantasy on Hutsul Themes).

+Cultural events and exhibitions

 Every summer, the village of Sheshory in Ukraine hosts a three-day international festival of folk music and art.
-Two Hutsul-related museums are located in Kolomyia, Ukraine: the Pysanky museum and the Museum of Hutsul and Pokuttya Folk Art.
-Traditional Hutsul sounds and moves were used by the Ukrainian winner of the 2004 Eurovision song contest, Ruslana Lyzhychko.
+Two Hutsul-related museums are located in Kolomyia, Ukraine: the Pysanka museum and the Museum of Hutsul and Pokuttia Folk Art.
+Traditional Hutsul sounds and moves were used by the Ukrainian winner of the 2004 Eurovision Song Contest, Ruslana Lyzhychko.

 The Romanian Hutsuls have a Festival of Hutsuls at the Moldova-Sulița village in Suceava county.